C-Chads/tinygl/README.md

 Notable limitations:

-* The only supported texture size and format is RGB 256x256
+* The only supported texture size and format is decided at compile time. you can set it in zfeatures.h

 * A lot of prototypes are missing.